 Our members supervise PhD candidates in a wide range of fields.
 Browse our membership list and contact the individual academic to find out more about possible supervision in your area of interest.

-We are developing an MSc in Digital Society and Social Change which will be available from 2020.
+We have developed an MSc in Digital Society which is now open for applications.
 It will pioneer an innovative agenda for learning in the digital age.
+For the year 2020-2021, two full tuition waiver scholarships are also available.

 Other related Masters options include our MSc Media, Communications and International Journalism.